 Scoliosis symptoms and how to know if you have it

-Are you worried that you may be living with scoliosis?
+Are you concerned that you may be living with scoliosis?

-Scoliosis, a condition characterised by an abnormal curvature of the spine, shows up in many different ways with symptoms that can vary in intensity.
+According to Scoliosis Australia, scoliosis, a condition characterised by an abnormal curvature of the spine, can present in different ways, with symptoms ranging from mild to severe.

-Let's take a look at how to know if you might be living with scoliosis, and what treatment options are available.
+Let’s take a look at how you can identify scoliosis and the treatment options that are available to support you.

 What is scoliosis?

-Scoliosis is a spinal condition that causes an abnormal spinal curve.
+According to Scoliosis Australia, scoliosis is a spinal condition that results in an abnormal curve of the spine.

 Common symptoms of scoliosis